2

 With heavier bikes being less likely to wiggle or wobble during workouts.

-I like to see an assembled weight north of 100 lb.
+I like to see an assembled weight north of 100 lb, but this rule isn’t written in stone anywhere.

 Not all bikes do, especially with budget models.